emilieschario/jaffle_shop/README.md

    the right priviliges).
 If you don't have access to an existing data warehouse, you can also setup a local postgres database and connect to it in your profile.

-4. Ensure your profile is setup correctly from the command line:
+4. Ensure your profile is setup correctly from the command line

 ```bash
 # set the profiles directory in an environment variable, so debug points to the right files